Parking Valet Using Multistage Nonlinear Model Predictive Control

-This example shows how to generate a reference trajectory and track the trajectory for a parking valet using nonlinear model predictive control (NLMPC).
+This example shows how to use the Vehicle Path Planner System block in Simulink® for a parking valet using multistage nonlinear model predictive control (NLMPC).

 In this example, the parking garage contains an ego vehicle and eight static obstacles.
 The obstacles are given by six parked vehicles, a reserved parking area, and the garage border.
 The goal of the ego vehicle is to park at a target pose without colliding with any of the obstacles.
 The reference point of the ego pose is located at the center of the rear axle.